-Stanford's cell phone policy is accessed at http://med.stanford.edu/shs/update/archives/FEB2011/cellphone.htm.
+"Cell phone pictures by physicians or any nonfamily member are prohibited at SHC indifference is a violation of Stanford's own cell phone policy as accessed at http://med.stanford.edu/shs/update/archives/FEB2011/2 11PhonePolicy.pdf...

-"Cell phone pictures by physicians or any nonfamily member are prohibited at SHC (and LPCH) unless taken with the patient's own phone at the patient's request."
+(and LPCH) unless taken with the patient's own phone at the patient's request."